JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 ## Static Fields

-Kotlin properties declared in a named object or a companion object have their backing fields being static either in that named object or in a class containing the companion object.
+Kotlin properties declared in a named object or a companion object will have static backing fields either in that named object or in the class containing the companion object.

 Usually these fields are private but they can be exposed in one of the following ways:
  - `@JvmField` annotation;
  - `lateinit` modifier;
  - `const` modifier.

-Annotating such property with `@JvmField` makes it a static field with the same visibility as the property itself have.
+Annotating such a property with `@JvmField` makes it a static field with the same visibility as the property itself.

 ``` kotlin
 class Key(val value: Int) {